Skip to content

 Digital natives’ decision-making habits and preferences are shaped by their internet and mobile experiences with products and services.
 So, institutions can only benefit by learning from these behaviors and trends:

-Gen Z-ers tend to be highly informed consumers.
-The Gen Z communication style involves researching and weighing their options before making a buying decision.
+Gen Z tends to be highly informed consumers.
+Their communication style involves researching and weighing their options before making a buying decision.

 What that means for colleges & universities: Prospective students will compare their higher ed options by visiting many university and college websites.
 Current learners will want to research their options for co-curricular programming and course scheduling before committing.

-Gen Z-ers place high importance on brand ethics and corporate responsibility, even more so than Millennials.
+Gen Z places high importance on brand ethics and corporate responsibility, even more so than Millennials.

 Why that matters to higher ed: Students will pay close attention to your mission statement, DEI initiatives and accessibility options.